Meherjaan: Suspension

 The film was withdrawn from movie theatres in Bangladesh due to the objections of different groups of people.
 "The film Meherjaan, which was released in Dhaka in January 2011, was quickly pulled out of theatres after it created a furore among audiences.
 The hostile responses to the film from across generations highlight the discomfort about the portrayal of a raped woman, and its depiction of female and multiple sexualities during the Bangladesh Liberation War of 1971.
-The film's stance against Bangladeshi nationalism also created a stir among audiences."
+The film's stance against nationalism also created a stir among audiences."